gabriellewee/portfolio/archive/2013-01-18-minor-pleasures.md

 :::

-The only things I'd have to purchase specially would be the wig and perhaps the contacts.
-I'm in love with the idea already and Sarah will be helping me make the costume!
+The only things I’d have to purchase specially would be the wig and perhaps the contacts.
+I’m in love with the idea already and Sarah will be helping me make the costume!
 More updates to come on this.

-I'll be starting a new term next week, and will be having classes every day.
-Having only one class last term was nice, but I'm looking forward to being busy again!
+I’ll be starting a new term next week, and will be having classes every day.
+Having only one class last term was nice, but I’m looking forward to being busy again!